codenamethanos/materialui-table/README.md

 # simple-component-library
-A library of React components created using `create-react-app`.## Installation Run the following command:
+A library of React components for a light React Datatable using materialui Run the following command:
 `npm install thanos-datatable`